waleedgeo/30daymap-2023/README.md

 ![d9](/data/d9_hexagons/d9_hexagons.png)

-For today's theme, I created hexagons in ArcGIS Pro ( using Generate Tessellation tools), resampled them in Google Earth Engine, and visualized in QGIS + Illustrator.
-Each hexagon has a diameter of approx. 110 Km2.
+For today's theme, I created hexagons in ArcGIS Pro (using the Generate Tessellation tool), resampled them in Google Earth Engine with Global Aridity Index (GAI) data, and visualized them in QGIS + Illustrator.
+Each hexagon has a circumradius of approx. 15 Km.

-The Global aridity index is an important indicator because it provides a comprehensive visual representation of areas worldwide that experience varying degrees of aridity, helping researchers and policymakers understand and address water scarcity issues.
+GAI is an important indicator because it provides a comprehensive visual representation of areas worldwide that experience varying degrees of aridity, helping researchers and policymakers understand and address water scarcity issues.
 Moreover, the aridity index is a crucial metric for assessing the availability of water resources and predicting potential drought-prone regions, enabling proactive measures for water management and conservation.

 🔗 High-Resolution Version: [LINK](/data/d9_hexagons/d9_hexagons.png)